Want to take quizzes and track your credits?

 Quiz Ref IDYou may choose to evaluate your program's success with some of the following indicators:

-Achieved patient recruitment into the program and retention
+Health coaching program patient recruitment and retention rates/numbers

-Made successful patient contacts according to the determined frequency
+Percentage of successful patient contacts made within determined recommended frequency

 Increased patient satisfaction and engagement